NERV-DAO/documentation/NERV by-laws.md

 The on-line discussion platform, or on-line platform short, is computer software and the necessary underlying blockchain infrastructure that allows secure exchange of messages and the realization of cheap, fast and reliable on-line referendums between members of the DAO.
 It also provides the visualization of live video streams of video-conferences and debates and serves as a repository for data necessary to the study of the proposals put forward by DAO members.

-I.All the information and tools that are considered important to the functioning of the NERV DAO are to be readily available for consultation with real-time data whenever possible on the on-line platform.
+I. All the information and tools that are considered important to the functioning of the NERV DAO are to be readily available for consultation with real-time data whenever possible on the on-line platform.

-II.The on-line platform must deploy the most advanced technologies for identity management and secured communications.
+II.
+The on-line platform must deploy the most advanced technologies for identity management and secured communications.
 This includes cryptographic algorithms such as PKI, Zero-Knowledge Proofs, Homomorphic Encryption, blockchain, etc., whenever necessary.

 <p align="center">
 <b>( article 4-b )</b><br>